How Much Life Insurance Do I Need?

 What do you do with the money you or your business is making?
 Is it being invested or is it just accumulating in a low interest savings/checking account because you don’t know what to do with it?

 Just like for an individual, money a business makes doesn’t have to stop making you money once you get paid.
 By investing your earned money strategically, you can continue to earn interest and money.
 This can help you afford expenses for your business, training or software, paying taxes or memberships, really anything you can think of.
 The only people I know that are excited come tax time are the people willing to do your taxes for you.
 By accumulating, saving, and earning interest, you can make those times when money is tight more manageable.

 As a small business owner or self employed person, you don’t have to deal with the big company problems or structures, which is very appealing I know!
 But it also means you don’t have access to some of the perks.
-Perks like: benefits, basic insurance, and the possibility of a Group RRSP, meaning you are solely responsible for accumulating your retirement savings.
+Perks like: benefits, basic insurance, and (in Canada) the possibility of a Group RRSP, meaning you are solely responsible for accumulating your retirement savings.

 That’s another overwhelming task that can get easily pushed aside, the ‘deal with it later’ mentality.
 With investing and saving for your retirement, the earlier you start and the longer you invest, the more benefit you actually see.
 A Financial Advisor can help get you started, keep you on track, remind you of the importance, and always have your financial future as a priority.
 Which lets you prioritize your business and how to make it succeed.